KajsaMB/country-info-app/README.md

 ### Backend (Node.js with Express)

-1. In the 'country-info-app' directory, start the Node.js server
+1. In the 'backend' directory inside the 'country-info-app' directory, start the Node.js server

     node server.js

-The express server will be running on http://localhost:8080.
+The Node.js express server will be running on http://localhost:8080.

 ### Frontend (React)

-1. In the 'client' directory inside the 'country-info-app' directory, start the React app.
+1. In the 'frontend' directory inside the 'country-info-app' directory, start the React app.

     npm start